syseleven/containerday-workshops/100-deployment-strategy/README.md

   Scaled down replica set rollingupdate-xxxxxxxx to 0
   ```

-### Conclusion

-A deployment strategy of `RollingUpdate` causes no downtime for the application and is the basis
-for production ready update rollouts such as Blue/Green- and Canary-Deployments.

----

 ### Clean up

 * Delete the deployments before proceeding with the next hands-on session: